Social Icons

 Directed by Joseph Sargent

-I have to say this movie is more intense and more thrilling than the 2009 Denzel Washington and John Travolta remake.
+I have to say, this movie is more intense and more thrilling than the 2009 Denzel Washington and John Travolta remake.
 The screenplay was adapted from a 1973 novel of the same name written by Morton Freedgood.
-The film itself was a critical and financial success and it was tagged as one of 1974's finest films.
-The movie’s strengths is in the suspense even if like me you saw the 2009 version first you still going to be left surprised by what is going to happen.
+The film itself was a critical and financial success and was tagged as one of 1974's finest films.
+The movie’s strength lies in its suspense—even if, like me, you saw the 2009 version first, you’ll still be surprised by what happens.

-The movie shows us four men getting on a train.
-Each of these men seems to be positioning themselves, the moment the train gets to a particular stop one of the men Mr. Blue pulls a gun on the trains driver.
-Telling him this was a hijacking as another Mr. Green gets to the train’s lever he will now be driving the train.
-Another man Mr. Brown pulls a gun on the conductor ordering him to close all doors.
-The last one Mr. Grey positions himself at the other end of the train as Mr. Brown and Blue with himself pulls out machine guns and holds everyone in the train hostage.
+The movie shows us four men boarding a train.
+Each of these men seems to be positioning themselves.
+The moment the train reaches a particular stop, one of the men, Mr. Blue, pulls a gun on the train’s driver, telling him it’s a hijacking.
+Meanwhile, Mr. Green takes control of the train’s lever and starts driving.
+Another man, Mr. Brown, pulls a gun on the conductor, ordering him to close all the doors.
+The last one, Mr. Grey, positions himself at the other end of the train.
+Together, Mr. Brown, Mr. Blue, and Mr. Grey pull out machine guns and hold everyone on the train hostage.

-A call was made to central by Mr. Blue, he gets to speak with Lt.
+A call is made to central by Mr. Blue, who speaks with Lt.
 Garber.
-He tells him that the train has been hijacked and the city should pay a million dollars or he will kill all the hostages.
-Garber is now the man who has to talk to Blue and keep him calm while he tries to get the money to them.
+He tells him the train has been hijacked and demands the city pay a million dollars, or he’ll kill all the hostages.
+Garber is now the man who has to talk to Blue, keep him calm, and try to get the money to them.

-How they plan to get away with the money down the tunnel is something you have to see for yourself.
-And unlike its 2009 counterpart this hijacking has nothing to do with the stock market, the hijackers wanted the money.
+How they plan to get away with the money through the tunnel is something you have to see for yourself.
+And unlike its 2009 counterpart, this hijacking has nothing to do with the stock market—the hijackers just want the money.

-One other great thing I got to enjoy about the movie is the thrilling tension you get when the view is on the train, the movie had tension everywhere.
-From the control room to the train, everyone involved was getting under the skin of another.
-You watch this movie and you just hope the people do not jump on themselves before the movie ends.
+One other great thing I enjoyed about the movie is the thrilling tension you feel when the focus is on the train.
+The movie is packed with tension everywhere—from the control room to the train, everyone involved is getting under each other’s skin.
+You watch this movie and just hope the people don’t turn on each other before it ends.

 The Illusionist (2006)